AL CENTRO PRODUCE STAND

 An open exchange.

 Al Centro mini-Produce Stand is an outdoor fruit and vegetable market we set up Saturdays mornings at Bobby Bonds Park starting August 2015 to Spring 2016.
-We then moved the market to Stratton Center at Bordwell Park where it continues through autumn on Thursdays, 4PM to 6:30PM and returns in winter 2017.
+We then moved the market to Stratton Center at Bordwell Park where it continues through autumn on Thursdays, 4PM to 6:30PM, and returned to Bobby Bonds in spring 2017.
 These are challenged Eastside neighborhoods, majority Latino, and deemed “food deserts,” or areas of limited access to fresh produce according to the USDA’s Economic Research Service (ERS).

 In March 2015 the Eastside HEAL Zone (Healthy Eating Active Living) Phase I awarded the Riverside Food Co-op a $40K grant to introduce healthful local food access to the Eastside.
 We conceived the project as a chance to tap the local farm network we had already developed for our monthly Member Crop Box.
 Because the HEAL Zone views health as “whole communities” and “whole human beings” including economics, built environment and human relationships, the Riverside Food Co-op took up this grant as a native challenge.